by: Better Not Younger September 01, 2021 3 min read

 According to the USDA's recommended dietary allowances (RDA) charts, women need an average of 700 micrograms (mcg) of vitamin A daily for optimal health.

 Each strawberry-flavored gummy is packed with extra vitamin A in the form of retinyl acetate.
-This extra vitamin A prompts your body to create more of the retinol that your aging hair needs.
+This extra vitamin A prompts your body to create more retinol that your aging hair needs.

 Additionally, it provides a range of other vital vitamins and minerals, including biotin, vitamin C and vitamin E. Regular intake of two gummies per day can help give you more even-textured skin, stronger nails, and longer, shinier hair.
 Significant Other supplements are also: